pass-culture/pass-culture-main/api/documentation/docs/mandatory-steps/create-test-accounts.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Create a test account
+# Create test accounts

 In order to test your integration before publishing it in production, we provide you with a test environment.
 In this section, you will learn how to create an account on this test environment in **3 simple steps**.